-'Getting out of the darkness' is the educational project by Théâtre de Liège.
+'Out of darkness' is the educational project by Théâtre de Liège.

 The project is based on the work of the filmmakers Bénédicte Liénard and Mary Jimenez, who have been giving the floor to refugees for several years.
 They take their statements in order to incorporate them in their radio plays, their movies and their documentaries.